 There is no right or wrong choice!
 It's down to what style sits best with you, your work and who you are talking to.
 It's not a hard and fast rule, you could certainly adapt both, but it will come with compromises which are either worth living with or not worth the hassle.

 We differentiate portfolio books into two main categories.
 The first distinction is our binding process, which can be either screw post or ring binding.
-This types of portfolio books help to complement different styles of presentation you might have.
+This types of books help to complement different styles of presentation you might have.

 Our screw post portfolios tend to be preferred choice and come in 4 different styles.
 Exposed screw post, Fixed back screw post, Hidden Screw posts and Leather screw post.
 The ring binders are available in Fixed back or Leather.

-First thing to point out here is that your portfolio is being individually handmade, that means it can be made to any size or format you require.
+The first thing to point out here is that your portfolio is being individually handmade, that means it can be made to any size or format you require.

 Although our prices are based on standard international and US paper sizes, we measure the exact size of the portfolio on what is being placed inside it.
 For instance, if your work is printed on A3 landscape paper and the pages are being punched or drilled in the margin and then placed directly into the portfolio we will make the size of the inner cover to exactly fit your page when closed, i.e. 297mm x 420mm.
-Should you be using hinge strips to attach your pages into the screw post, then the inner cover will be marginally wider to accommodate the size of the strips, if you are using page protector sleeves, the the inner cover will not only me marginally wide but also slightly taller as well.
+Should you be using hinge strips to attach your pages into the screw post, then the inner cover will be marginally wider to accommodate the size of the strips, if you are using page protector sleeves, the inner cover will not only me marginally wide but also slightly taller as well.

 A regularly asked question, but not one that comes with a definitive answer.
 The quick answer is “as many as you want it too” but essentially it depends on the weight (thickness) of the media inserted.
-30 x 300 gsm pages are thicker than 30 x 100 gsm pages; also page protectors are thicker then paper.
+30 x 300 gsm pages are thicker than 30 x 100 gsm pages; also page protectors are thicker than paper.

 So, How do you calculate the answer?
 It’s very basic, lie all your work down in a pile and then measure it.
 We will then include the right size post and make the right sized spine to fit.